ryanstraight/azcast/README.md

 ### Get a logo

-(WIP!)
 You can get the CAST webheader like this:

 ``` r
 # any webheader you like as long as it's this one